google/blockly-samples/plugins/field-colour/README.md

 import {luaGenerator} from 'blockly/lua';
 import {installAllBlocks as installColourBlocks} from '@blockly/field-colour';

-// Installs all four blocks, the colour field, and all of the language generators. installColourBlocks({
+// Installs all four blocks, the colour field, and all language generators. installColourBlocks({
   javascript: javascriptGenerator,
   dart: dartGenerator,